Yowie: Rex Gilroy

 Since the mid-1970s, paranormal enthusiast and self-described cryptozoologist Rex Gilroy attempted to popularize the Yowie legend.
 He claimed to have collected over 3,000 reports of Yowie encounters and theorized that they represented a relict population of extinct apes or early Homo species.

 Rex Gilroy believed that the Yowie is related to the North American Bigfoot.
 Along with his partner Heather Gilroy, he spent fifty years amassing his Yowie collection.

 Rex Gilroy died in April 2023.

 Tim the Yowie Man

 Tim the Yowie Man is a published author who claims to have seen a Yowie in the Brindabella Ranges in 1994.
 Since then, Tim the Yowie Man has investigated Yowie sightings and other paranormal phenomena.

-He also writes a regular column in Australian newspapers The Canberra Times and The Sydney Morning Herald.
 In 2004, Tim the Yowie Man won a legal case against Cadbury, a popular British confectionery company.
 Cadbury had claimed that his moniker was too similar to their range of Yowie confectionery.

 Gary Opit

-ABC Local Radio wildlife programmer and environmental scientist.
+Gary Opit is an ABC Local Radio wildlife presenter with an interest in cryptozoology.